menegall/fat_piggies_game/docs/NEW_POWERUP.md

 * `StatSystem.java` - Applies powerup effects each frame.
 * `LifetimeSystem.java` - Removes expired powerups.
 * `CollisionResolutionSystem.java` - Handles powerup collection.

+>⚠️ Important: If any texture is missing, the game will crash at startup.